• Menu

 2. Study Your Land

-The next step in the process of building on your own land is for you or your builder to work with a civil engineer to make sure you’re following the regulations for the jurisdiction where your land is located, says George Fritz, COO of Horizon Builders in Crofton, Md.
+The next step in the process of building on your own land is to work with a civil engineer to make sure you’re following the regulations for the jurisdiction where your land is located.
+Things like electricity, plumbing, and water source all need to be considered.

 3. Customize Your Floor Plan

-4. Discover How Long it Takes to Build on Your Lot
+4. Determine How Long it Takes to Build on Your Lot

-5. Ask Yourself: How Much does it Cost to Build a House on My Land?
+How Much does it Cost to Build a House on My Lot?

 Previous Post: «building-a-home A Step-by-Step Guide to the Home Building Process